-To date, the Company's only source of product revenue has been from the sales of RELYVRIO, known as ALBRIOZA in Canada.
-Significant judgment is required in estimating GTN adjustments considering historical experience, payer channel mix (e.g., Medicare or Medicaid), current contract prices under applicable programs, unbilled claims and processing time lags and inventory levels in the distribution channel.
+To date, the Company's only source of product revenue had been from sales of RELYVRIO, known as ALBRIOZA in Canada.
+Significant judgment was required in estimating GTN adjustments considering historical experience, payer channel mix (e.g., Medicare or Medicaid), current contract prices under applicable programs, unbilled claims and processing time lags and inventory levels in the distribution channel.
+In April 2024, the Company announced it had started a process with the FDA and Health Canada to voluntarily discontinue the marketing authorizations for RELYVRIO®/ALBRIOZATM and remove the product from the market in the U.S. and Canada based on topline results from the Phase 3 PHOENIX trial.
+As a result, the Company did not generate significant revenue from product sales for the three months ended June 30, 2024.
 The following table reconciles gross product revenue to net product revenue (in thousands):